 - What are their job responsibilities and to whom do they report?
 If you want to provide your audience with useful information, you first need to understand their day-to-day objectives and reporting structures.
 Try to pinpoint what information your target market needs to succeed.
 Your goal should be to help them meet and exceed their business goals.

 - What are their primary demographics?
 Age?
 (Because, let’s face it, the generation gap is real.)
 Gender?
-(Newsflash: Men and women are wired very differently.)
+(Newsflash: Men and women are socialized very differently.)
 Political affiliation?
 (The last thing you want to do is isolate members of your audience by making inappropriate or crude political generalizations.)

 - What industries do they represent?
 There are stark contrasts in tone, expectations and slang from industry to industry.
 Members of the C-suite in manufacturing will respond, absorb and react to communication differently from members of the C-suite in financial services organizations.
 They serve different clients, target different regions and face different obstacles.

 - What are their priorities, goals, concerns and fears?
-We all have different concerns and will pay acute attention to (or hire!) those who can alleviate them.
+We all have different concerns and will pay acute attention to (or hire) those who can alleviate them.
 Present information that will help your target audience reach goals and conquer fears.

 - What is their level of experience?
 An audience with many years of experience needs fewer explanations and background details.
 Write or speak to their level of knowledge and understanding; otherwise, you will quickly lose their attention.